 3. Canadian Museum of History

 Many people feel that the best views of Ottawa, Ontario are actually from Gatineau, Quebec!
 The Canadian Museum of History’s impressive architecture and beautifully landscaped grounds are photogenic in their own right.
 But they’re also the perfect setting for sweeping views across the Ottawa River to Parliament Hill, the Rideau Canal Locks, Nepean Point and the cliffs along the shore.
 From the top of the steps, angle your shot to capture the museum’s beautiful fountains in the foreground, and from down near the river, look for Canada Geese or ducks milling about, people picnicking under trees, and cyclists biking by.
+The Canadian Museum of History is just one of several photogenic stops on Gatineau’s Culture Trail which takes you on a 3-kilometre journey to art, culture and other places of interest.
 C’est magnifique!

 4. Parliament Hill